HAProxy 1.8 and newer allows you to use DNS service discovery to detect server changes and automatically apply them to your configuration.

 - priority: priority of the target host.
 Lower value = higher preference (this field is ignored by HAProxy, but may become used later for indicating active / backup state)

-- weight: relative weight in case of records with the same priority.
+- weight: relative weight in the case of records with the same priority.
 Higher number = higher preference

 - port: port on which the service is configured